 While waiting for the authorities to arrive, gather as much evidence as possible.
 Take photos of the accident location, any damage to your bicycle and the other vehicle, and your injuries.
 If other people saw the accident, get their contact information so your city, state bicycle accident lawyer can contact them at a later time.

 The insurance companies' first offer will almost always be an inadequate offer.
 They want you to settle before you discover the full extent of your injuries or hire an attorney.
 They may tell you no more money is available, but that's almost hardly ever true.
 Most injury attorneys provide free consultations, so it's always recommended to consult with a lawyer about your case before accepting a settlement.

 Check out some of the other cases we take on in Town and Country, MO:

 - What to Do After a Car Accident

 - Premises Liability Attorneys

 - Motorcycle Accidents Attorney

 - Injury Claim Lawyer

 Lawyer for Bicycle Accident in Town and Country, MO | Halvorsen Klote

-We know that being hurt in a bicycle accident through no fault of your own is shocking, infuriating and leads to a a ton of anxiety about how you are going to pay for the damage someone else caused and whether or not you will ever feel the same again.
-Our Town and Country, MO lawyer for bicycle accident team has pledged their practice to fighting for people who have been hurt and taken advantage of, and ensuring that they receive the full compensation they are entitled to.
-You do not pay unless we reach a successful conclusion to your case.
-Call a bicycle accident lawyer in Town and Country, MO today at 866-382-4167 or contact us online for a free case review.
+You did not ask to be put in this situation, and you should not have to pay because someone else did not respect your safety.
+Our Town and Country, MO lawyer for bicycle accident team has devoted their practice to standing up for people who have been hurt and taken advantage of, and ensuring that they get all the money they are owed.
+You do not pay unless we win your case.
+Call a bicycle accident lawyer in Town and Country, MO today at 866-382-4167 or contact us online for a complimentary case evaluation.